adityasuman2025/MNgoProjectTools/README.md

 ### `npm run build-publish`

-this command make build of the project and publishes it, basically it is combination of `npm run llib-build` and `npm publish`
+this command make build of the project and publishes it, basically it is combination of `npm run lib-build` and `npm publish`

 ## License